Best Cheap Gaming PC Desktop Under $400 Dollars, Build A Console Killer in 2017

 I am not saying necessarily that building a gaming PC is better then a pre-built PC or console for everyone but there are two main advantages.
 The first being that for the money you get a lot more power and performance out of the machine.
 Bang for buck if you will.
 The second reason is flexibility.
 You get to pick individually the parts and components going into the computer and know the quality of them.
 You know whose hands put those parts together and that they did a great job.

 At the end of the day a pre-built PC or console is easier and will get you gaming right away.
 For me building my own gaming PC comes with a certain level or satisfaction and pride that I don’t get with the other two options.

-So I have taken you through the parts list for what I believe to be the best gaming PC build under $400.
+So I have taken you through the parts list for what I believe to be the best gaming PC build under $400 in 2017.
 Yes we are working with a cheaper tight budget but I think you have seen that you can still get a good gaming rig for this price range.

 Then I pointed out some extras you may want to include such as an optical drive, wireless adapter and operating system.
 All of the extras are optional but if you need any of them there are some great choices there.

 Lastly I went into how and why to build your own gaming PC.
 I will say this.